-“In our clinical rotations, we make a real impact for our clients.
-Whether it be improving a child’s articulation skills or assisting neurologically impaired clients in the process of swallowing, we are integrating in the clinic all we’ve learned in the classroom."Alison Zelenky, MS ’16, CF-SLPSpeech-Language Pathologist, KIPP New Jersey Charter School
+"In our clinical rotations, we made a real impact for our clients.
+Whether it be improving a child's articulation skills or assisting neurologically impaired clients in the process of swallowing, we could integrate in the clinic all we learned in the classroom."Alison Zelenky, MS ’16, CF-SLPSpeech-Language Pathologist, KIPP New Jersey Charter School

 The Seton Hall M.S.S.L.P. curriculum is built around three central pillars:

 In the classroom, your courses will weave together neuroscience, language, literacy, child development and a host of other subjects.
 You'll apply what you learn almost immediately in your three clinical assignments and other training opportunities.
 Our students also join faculty-led research, helping to develop literacy programs for hearing-impaired children and assess technologies for early detection of Alzheimer's and Parkinson's disease.